Analysis | The dubious deployment of armed enforcers within the U.S. is central to Trump’s politics

 For several days, the protests in May and June over Floyd’s death spiraled into something else.
 As happened in other places in the same period, groups of looters and vandals used the protests as a jumping-off point for theft and property damage.
 That quickly faded.
-When the protests shifted to focus attention on tributes to leaders of the former Confederacy and those who’d participated in the slave trade, New York, not exactly a hotbed of Confederate nostalgia, was not an epicenter.
+When the protests shifted to focus attention on tributes to leaders of the former Confederacy and those who had participated in the slave trade, New York — not exactly a hotbed of Confederate nostalgia — was not an epicenter.
 City leaders did agree to remove a statue of Theodore Roosevelt from outside a museum, but that was more because of the presentation of the statue itself than anger at Roosevelt specifically.

 The White House has nonetheless argued that New York City is in the grip of a ferocious crime wave.